matplotlib/mplcairo/README.rst

 non-empty value to fully replace the Agg renderer by the cairo renderer throughout Matplotlib.
-However, this approach is inefficient (due to the need of copies and conversions between premultiplied ARGB32 and non-premultiplied RGBA8888 buffers); additionally, it does not work with wx and OSX due to peculiarities of the corresponding canvas classes.
+However, this approach is inefficient (due to the need of copies and conversions between premultiplied ARGB32 and non-premultiplied RGBA8888 buffers); additionally, it does not work with the wx and macosx backends due to peculiarities of the corresponding canvas classes.
 On the other hand, this is currently the only way in which the webagg-based backends (e.g., Jupyter's inline widget) are supported.

 The ``examples`` directory contains a few cases where the output of this renderer is arguably more accurate than the one of the default renderer, Agg: